 Whether it’s preserving our fragile coastline, bushfire prone forests or water levels in lakes, acting now to protect the environment and help Victorians adapt to a changing climate is more important than ever.
 Climate change is one of the biggest challenges we face as a society, and there is no time to wait in ensuring Victorian communities, and the infrastructure they rely on, can adapt.

 Another aspect of preparing for climate change is ensuring housing is suitable for changing climates.

 While there is always a buzz around new projects, one of the most efficient ways to manage infrastructure is to make better use out of what we already have.
 The Victorian Government should help local councils ensure community infrastructure is fit for purpose, and update, repurpose or retire ageing facilities where necessary.

 This article only scratches the surface of the infrastructure needs of regional Victoria.
 Importantly, we’ve highlighted some of the key areas where we found investment is needed most to ensure communities across regional Victoria continue to thrive in the face of current and future challenges.

 Since the release of the strategy, we continue to engage with a variety of stakeholders from community, business and government.
-If you’re interested in hearing more about the strategy why not get in contact with us at firstname.lastname@example.org
+If your group is interested in hearing more about the strategy, get in contact with us at firstname.lastname@example.org